 Roulette Probability and Odds

-Although many gambling aficionados think that odds and probability are used to denote one and the same thing, this is not exactly the case because mathematically speaking, there is a difference between them.
+Although many gambling aficionados think that odds and probability denote the same thing, this is not exactly the case because, mathematically speaking, there is a difference between them.

 The difference between these two terms lies in the fact that while probability compares the ways in which a specific outcome can occur to the total number of possible outcomes, odds juxtapose the number of ways something can take place with the number of ways in which it cannot.

-As soon as players have already estimated the probability of a specific outcome, they will be able to figure out what the odds of winning are.
-When you want to know the odds of winning, however, you can estimate it using this formula: Pw/1 – Pw.
-Here, Pw is used to describe the probability of winning we already calculated.
+As soon as players have estimated the probability of a specific outcome, they will be able to work out what the odds of winning are.
+When you want to know the odds of winning, you can calculate them using the formula Pw/(1 – Pw), where Pw represents the probability of winning we have already calculated.

-Something vital gambling enthusiasts need to know is that unlike probability that is converted into a decimal, this is not the case with odds as instead, their value will be represented as a ratio.
-Please note that odds can solely consist of whole numbers.
+Something vital gambling enthusiasts need to know is that, unlike probability, which is converted into a decimal, odds are expressed as a ratio.
+Please note that odds usually consist only of whole numbers.

 As it seems, what might be a bit confusing for some players is that sometimes, the value of the odds is reversed.
 What this means is that their value will designate the odds against winning instead of indicating the odds of winning.
 Naturally, so as to figure out what the odds against winning are, players will be required to divide the number of ways in which they will lose by the number of ways to win.

-In spite of the fact that players are unlikely to have a hard time telling odds against from odds for, things might seem a bit more involved as soon as the value of the odds goes closer to the even.
+In spite of the fact that players are unlikely to have a hard time distinguishing odds against from odds for, things might seem a bit more involved as soon as the value of the odds approaches evens.

 Something crucial roulette fans should be aware of is that larger payoffs are offered in the cases when the likelihood of winning is rather small.